graysonriffe/NFRev1/docs/pages/2_tutorial.md

 @section customAssetsTut Adding Your Assets

 NF's asset system builds your assets into NFPacks that the engine reads at runtime.
-The external tool `NFPackCreator.exe` creates these for you.
+The external tool `NFAssetCreator.exe` creates these for you.
 For a complete guide, please see @ref assets.

 @section createUITut Creating a UI